qmaoz/ziapp-lab14/README.md

 # Open the website

-- Normally, the website opens automatically, but you can also open it manually using this URL:
+- Normally, the website opens automatically after starting the client, but you can also open it manually using this URL:

 ```http://localhost:3000/```